-(a) the general categories of personal data that we may process;
+(a) the general categories of personal data that we may process; and

-(b) in the case of personal data that we did not obtain directly from you, the source and specific categories of that data;
+(b) in the case of personal data that we did not obtain directly from you, the source and specific categories of that data.

-(c) the purposes for which we may process personal data; and
+(a) the purposes for which we may process personal data; and

-(d) the legal bases of the processing.
+(b) the legal bases of the processing.

-2.5 We may process any information that you provide to us when completing questionnaires in Base or CoachBot ("questionnaire data").
-The questionnaire data may be processed for the purpose of providing our services to customers.
-As part of these services, we may undertake profiling, using the questionnaire data relating to personality profiles, value profiles and relationship profiles to create reports for customers.
-Although we are controllers of the raw questionnaire data that you provide to us, the relevant customer will be the controller of the reports.
+3.2 The private user data may be processed for the purpose of providing our services to customers.
+Such processing may include sharing elements of the private user data with other users.
+For example, meeting agenda items will be shared with other meeting participants.
+As part of our services, we may undertake profiling, using the private user data relating to personality profiles, value profiles and relationship profiles to create reports for customers.
+However, such reports will not themselves contain private user data.
 The legal basis for this processing is legitimate interests, namely:

 (a) the legitimate interests of our customers in using our services to improve team development and recruitment process; and